weshoke/Lust/README.md

 ### Template Application ###
 Template application applies a template to a particular environment.
 The template invocation operator is indicated by the @ symbol.
-In the simple case of applying a template to the current environment, template application looks like

 ```lua
 -- the @name invokes a statically named sub-template: